Little League World Series in Europe: Regional Championships

 Below are the champions of the Europe region, along with participants for each year.
 The year's winner is indicated in green.

 A Dash, "-", indicates country had no participant that year.

 LLWS Performance

 Europe and Africa Region (2013–)

 As noted above, the Europe Region was expanded to include Africa in 2013.
-Results are as of the 2017 Little League World Series.
+Results are as of the 2025 Little League World Series.

 Europe-Africa Qualifier

 Starting in 2018, a qualification tournament was added into the Europe and Africa regional tournament as a way of expanding for other countries and teams to be involved.
 Ten teams have an automatic bid into the regional tournament based on participation and enrollment figures.
 Additional countries wishing to enter the tournament are placed into the qualifier tournament.
-The format of the qualifier tournament is a round robin with four teams advancing to an elimination round where the two semifinal winners advanced to the double-elimination regional tournament.
+The format of the qualifier tournament is a round robin with four teams advancing to an elimination round where the two semifinal winners advanced to the double-elimination regional tournament, although a different format was used in 2023 where four participants in the qualification tournament advanced to the regional tournament.